zakizndn/Plagiarism-Checker/README.md

 # Plagiarism Checker
-ECE3086 - Multimedia Technology and Applications
+ECE3206 - Object Oriented Programming with C++

 Instruction: Create an application software that assist lecturers to identify source code that has been copied or cloned from another student source code.